Now available in paperback for £14.99

 Again, in the final chapter, entitled “‘Eco-Zen’, or ‘a heaven in a wild flower'”, I bring my interest in mythology and my interest in ecology together, in assessing the Beat legacy within the work of a wide variety of sixties songwriters.
 The ‘green’ emphasis, I argue, began with the Beats and was developed by Joni Mitchell and others.

-Please note: there are one or two ERRATA in this volume.
+Please note: there are a few ERRATA in this volume.
 Details are given here:

 #‘A note on usage’, l.14: